Pink tax: Scotland

+Wales

+In Wales, the UK Government is funding free period products to be accessed in schools, colleges, hospitals, and the premises of councils.

+Northern Ireland

+The Northern Ireland Executive is funding a scheme to put free period products in schools and colleges.

+In Northern Ireland, under the Period Products (Free Provision) Act (Northern Ireland) 2022, period products have been made accessible through the premises of public buildings.

+Crown Dependencies

+Jersey

+Period products are not exempt from GST, but are freely available at 14 locations on the island.

+Guernsey

+Period products are exempt from GST, but there is no plan to freely provide period products at public places - the only schemes so far have been through charitable donations.

+Isle of Man

+Period products are exempt from GST.

+Currently, Tynwald bill is going to be introduced to make period products freely accessible.

 Tampon tax

 In the United States, there is no specialized tax on tampons or similar menstrual products.
 In states where sales taxes are collected, tampons and other menstrual products are taxed in much the same way as most other non-exempt items (such as toilet paper and toothpaste).
 There has been a recent push to carve out a special tax-exempt status for tampons and other menstrual products, and the tax on such items may be referred to as a type of pink tax called a "tampon tax".
 As of 2020, 30 states collect sales tax from tampons.
 Women leading the movement against the tampon tax are calling the tax a form of "regulatory discrimination", saying that menstruation is out of their control and that the government should not tax something that is imminent for approximately half the population.
 Similarly, this puts an even greater strain onto poverty-stricken households and results in a large percentage of women and young girls being unable to afford them.
 For instance, in a 2015 Scotland study, it was discovered that "45% of girls" had used "toilet paper, socks and newspaper to replace menstrual products" because they were unable to afford them.

 Australia, Canada, and the United Kingdom have voted on legislation to create special tax exemptions for tampons, but none have become laws, until January 2019, when Australia made the decision to remove their tax on feminine products.

 Scotland made period products free for all in 2020 and established a legal duty on local authorities to ensure that free items such as tampons and sanitary pads are available to "anyone who needs them".
 The rest of the UK followed suit in 2021.